Closer2U/joplin-plugin-draftsmith/README.md

 It helps turn an unfinished first draft into a manageable revision queue by highlighting tags in the editor, counting unresolved issues, and giving you a compact dashboard for pass-based editing.

-> **AI development disclaimer:** This plugin was developed with substantial help from AI.
-The workflow, plugin architecture, code iterations, README structure, and debugging changes were all massively assisted by an AI coding agent.
-Please review, test, and audit before relying on it for important work.

 ## Screenshots